practicalgo/website/content/posts/blog_internals.md

 To summarize, at this stage, I had:

-- I a Go server containing all my blog's files.
+- I have a Go server containing all my blog's files.
 All I had to do is build my application and copy it to the host using `scp`.
 I didn't need to copy the contents separately!
 My blog was *just* an executable.
 - It ran on address specified, `:8080` which I specified via `LISTEN_ADDR` environment variable
 - I used Caddy which ran on port 443 and port 80 to give me free HTTPS and forwarded traffic to the Go server on port 8080.
 I had https://practicalgobook.net website working (Traffic flow: Browser -> Virtual Machine -> Caddy (443) -> Go server (running on port 8080)
 - No third party libraries